rohith0110/Wikipedia_Graph/readme.md

 If you are using the `wikipedia.db` and `overview.json` files included in the repository, you can skip the data generation and run the server directly.

 1.  **Start the Backend API Server**
-    From the project's root directory:
+    From the project's Backend directory:

     ```bash
     # Make sure your virtual environment is active